Julian Waterfall Pollack: Early life

-2007 – 2014
+2007–2014

 In 2007, he appeared as a guest on Marian McPartland's Piano Jazz radio show aired on NPR.
 He released his second trio album, Infinite Playground, to great critical acclaim in 2010.
 The album featured bassist Noah Garabedian and drummer Evan Hughes.
 The album showcased Pollack's growing interest in blending multiple genres with jazz improvisation and classical composition.
 It included Pollack's original pieces with "My Funny Valentine" by Rodgers and Hart, "Cherokee" by Ray Noble, and "And I Love Her" by the Beatles.
 He continued this trajectory with the trio's 2013 album, Waves of Albion, which included a polyrhythmic arrangement of "What Sarah Said" by Death Cab for Cutie, "Flume" by Bon Iver, and the American folk song "Oh Shenandoah".

 Pollack composed a three movement piano concerto in 2012.
 It was premiered by the Camellia Symphony in Sacramento.
 The work's style and form drew heavily from jazz, minimalism, and French impressionism.
 In 2013, Pollack composed "Brooklyn Boomerang", a piece for two pianos which premiered at the Greenwich House in Manhattan in November by Pollack and acclaimed pianist Natalie Tenenbaum.
 He also completed a string quartet that was commissioned by the Telluride Chamber Music Festival and the Ives String Quartet.
 In 2014, Pollack premiered a new composition for orchestra entitled Night Flower at the Mendocino Music Festival.

-2015 – 2018
+2015–2018

 In 2015, Pollack began exploring his interest in electronic music, synthesizers, sounds design and production, releasing music under the moniker "J3PO."
 The name came from his trio mate Evan Hughes:

-“He called me up one day and randomly left me a voicemail starting with ‘Hey J3PO’ – and ever since then that was my alter-ego music nickname.
-What’s cool is that if you look at the logo (designed by Emily Hoerdemann) the ‘3’ is actually a ‘w’ on its side.
-So you have J.W.PO which are my initials in addition to referencing the droid C3PO from ‘Star Wars,’ which I love.”
+He stated that his stage name “J3PO” originated from a voicemail in which he was referred to as “J3PO”.
+He later explained that the logo design by Emily Hoerdemann incorporates a stylized “3” resembling a sideways “W”, forming “J.W.PO”, which corresponds to his initials and references the character C-3PO from Star Wars.

 He released The 90s EP in 2016, a collection of nineties pop songs re-harmonized, rearranged, and sung on the talkbox.
 In 2017 he released three original songs in the same vein, entitled Memory EP.

 Starting in 2016 Pollack joined New York's celebrated Lower East Side underground hip-hop band The Lesson GK, a weekly jam session that seamlessly blends elements of experimental Hip-Hop, Jazz, Funk and Soul.
 In 2018 he began touring with legendary bassist and composer, Marcus Miller, joining his residency at The Blue Note Tokyo, and continuing on for several tours of the United States and Europe.